ebeauce/ILSI/README.md

 ## Tutorials
 Check out the *tests* folder for example scripts.
 Jupyter notebooks can be run to reproduce the results shown in Beaucé et al. 2021.
 You might need to install some extra packages to run the examples (*e.g.* seaborn or h5py).

+## Questions?

+If you encounter issues or difficulties with ILSI, don't hesitate to open a new issue or pull request on Github, or contact me at: ebeauce@ldeo.columbia.edu